earth2observe/downscaling-tools/doc/manual.rst

 e2o_downscaling tools consists of a number of Python based meteorological scripts focussing on downscaling the meteorological forcing of the eartH2Observe project.
 The scripts can:

 + retrieve all meteorological variables that are part of the eartH2Observe WRR1 and WRR2 datasets for a region of interest on a user defined grid extent and resolution;
 + downscale the meteorological variables temperature and air pressure using a DEM based elevation correction;
 + calculate potential evaporation from the WRR1 and WRR2 datasets using the Penman-Moneith, Priestley-Taylor or Hargreaves equation, optionally considering elevation corrections for temperature, air pressure and radiation and shading corrections for radiation.

 The current functionality is implemented in three scripts that all output daily values:

 + e2o_radiation.py - Make clear sky radiation maps and inclination correction maks for optional use by the e2o_calculateEvaporation.py script
 + e2o_getvar.py - Download and resample variables from the meteorological forcing datasets (V1 and V2).
-This script resamples and extracts the data there is no further downscaling applied.
+This script resamples and extracts the data and can optionally downscale prescipitation and temperature.
-+ e2o_calculateEvaporation.py - Calculate reference evaporation from the meteorological forcing dataset (three available methods) using elevation based downscaling optionally combined with radiation dowsscaling using the output of the e2o_radiation script.
++ e2o_calculateEvaporation.py - Calculate reference evaporation from the meteorological forcing dataset  (three available methods) using elevation based downscaling optionally combined with radiation downscaling using the output of the e2o_radiation script.
 The script can also output downscaled versions of all variables used to calculate the evaporation.